Javex/immich-helm/README.md

 A Helm chart to install [Immich](https://immich.app/) in your Kubernetes cluster.

-> [!CAUTION]
+> [!IMPORTANT]
-> This Helm chart is under heavy development.
-Expect unannounced breaking
+> This Helm chart is still under development.
+Expect breaking frequent breaking
 > changes.
-If you can, contribute feedback and test changes.
+If you'd like to help test this chart, please consider trying it
+> out as an early adopter.

 This is an **unofficial** Helm chart to provide an alternative to the [official Immich Helm chart](https://github.com/immich-app/immich-charts).
 If you need a